skupperproject/skupper/charts/network-observer/README.md

 kubectl port-forward services/skupper-network-observer 8443:443
 ```

+**skupper-network-observer-openshift.yaml**

+An OpenShift ready deployment manifest accessible by route.

 ## Configuration

 By default, deploys the network-observer with skupper-issued TLS certificates,
-HTTP Basic authentication (username and password are `skupper`) and no ingress.
+no ingress, and HTTP Basic authentication with a randomly generated
+credentials.

 ### Ingress